1,000+ Opportunities

 I’m a Maine Business Owner: Coastal Enterprises, Inc. is an equal opportunity lender, provider, and employer.
 30 Federal Street, Suite100

-Based on current listing details, eligibility includes: Licensed child care providers and those seeking licensure in Maine; existing providers for renovations and new providers for startup costs, with priority for rural communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Licensed child care providers and those seeking licensure in Maine; existing providers for renovations and new providers for startup costs, with priority for rural communities.
+Confirm the full requirements in the official notice before applying.

 The Water System Asset Security Grant is administered by the Maine Department of Health and Human Services to provide financial support for implementing security measures that protect essential water infrastructure across Maine.
 The program funds a range of security improvements including physical security (fencing, signs, cameras, alarm systems), cybersecurity projects, SCADA system upgrades, and Risk and Resilience Assessments for public water systems serving under 3,300 people.
 Eligible applicants are community and non-profit, non-community public water systems including water utilities, mobile home parks, apartment buildings, nursing homes, and schools across all Maine counties.
 Awards are up to $20,000, with a deadline of June 30, 2026.